MOROCCO ADOPTIONS

 Important to Know

-and is awarded by a Moroccan Court.
+Although this page uses the term "adoption" throughout, applicants considering adopting should be aware that Moroccan law provides for a guardianship order issued for the purpose of the child’s immigration and adoption.
+In Morocco, this guardianship is referred to as "Kafala" and is granted by a Moroccan Court.
 Under these circumstances, an eligible child can be issued a visa for permanent residency, and will need to fulfill certain requirements, including the child’s adoption after arrival in Canada, before the child may acquire Canadian citizenship.